The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Abstract

 \section{Abstract}

-We study the second-order coding rate of the multiple-input multiple-output (MIMO) Rayleigh block-fading channel via statistical bounds from information spectrum methods and Gaussian tools from random matrix theory.
-Based on an asymptotic analysis of the information density which considers the simultaneous growth of the block length $n$ and the number of transmit and receive antennas $K$ and $N$, respectively, we derive closed-form upper and lower bounds on the optimal average error probability when the code rate is within $\Oc(1/\sqrt{nK})$ of the asymptotic capacity.
-A Gaussian approximation is then used to establish an upper bound on the error probability for arbitrary code rates which is shown by simulations to be accurate for small $N$, $K$, and $n$.
-A comparison to practical low-density parity-check (LDPC) codes reveals a striking similarity between the empirical and theoretical slopes of the error-probability curve, seen as functions of $n$ or the signal-to-noise ratio (SNR).
-This allows one to predict in practice by how much $n$ or the SNR must be increased to realize a desired error probability improvement.
+The second-order coding rate of the multiple-input multiple-output (MIMO) quasi-static Rayleigh fading channel is studied.
+We tackle this problem via an information-spectrum approach and statistical bounds based on recent random matrix theory techniques.
+We derive a central limit theorem (CLT) to analyze the information density in the regime where the block-length $n$ and the number of transmit and receive antennas $K$ and $N$, respectively, grow simultaneously large.
+This result leads to the characterization of closed-form upper and lower bounds on the optimal average error probability when the coding rate is within $\Oc(1/\sqrt{nK})$ of the asymptotic capacity.